SUSE/cf-usb/README.md

 * The SUSE CAP instance is able to connect to a Docker registry
 * The user is able to access the Kubernetes cluster with the `kubectl` tool
 * The user has admin access to the SUSE CAP cluster
+* A MySQL or Postgres server is available (manual sidecar setup)

 ### Sidecar Setup